signalfx/integrations/gateway/README.md

 #### Health checks

 Health checks are available on the listening port of any collectd or SignalFx listener.
-E.g.  If you had a SignalFx listener at `8080`, the healthcheck would be located at `http://localhost:8080/healthz`.
+For example, if you had a SignalFx listener at `8080`, the healthcheck would be located at `http://localhost:8080/healthz`.
-Healthchecks are useful when putting the gateway behind a loadbalancer.
+Healthchecks are useful when putting the gateway behind a load balancer.

-#### Graceful Shutdown
+#### Graceful shutdown
 The SignalFx Gateway will begin shutting down gracefully when it receives a `SIGTERM`.

-During graceful shutdown all health checks will prevent load balancers from initiating new connections.
+During graceful shutdown, all health checks will prevent load balancers from initiating new connections.
 Every `GracefulCheckInterval` the number of in flight datapoints and events are checked until there are 0 for the duration specified by `SilentGracefulTime`, or graceful shutdown has exceeded the `MaxGracefulWaitTime`.
 When the graceful shutdown has completed or timed out, all listeners and forwarders will be closed and the process will exit.

-If the SignalFx Gateway is in front of a load balancer the recommended `MaxGracefulWaitTime` is `30s`.
+If the SignalFx Gateway is in front of a load balancer, the recommended `MaxGracefulWaitTime` is `30s`.
 This gives the load balancer time to hit the health check and divert traffic.

 The `MaxGracefulWaitTime` will always be hit if there is no load balancer in front of the gateway.
 If no load balancer is in use, the recommended `MaxGracefulWaitTime` is `1s`

-Example:
+For example:

     {
       "MaxGracefulWaitTime": "1s",